 Katy said they had a little trouble at check-out.
 The 11-year-old’s bag added up to more than 11 points but she just picked out something to put back.
 Katy also said that 11 year old “knows how to shop”.
 She headed over to the craft table and nearly all the crafts (friendship bracelet sets, weaving looms, that type of thing) were only one point and she picked out six.

 So Katy and Nazyia got them all ushered through, got back to the lobby and took on another family.
 This family had six kids but only registered five for whatever reason.
 You could only shop for the number you registered for; a volunteer coordinator told us if someone says “I signed up my children but now my niece is living with us” we were supposed to tell them to call the office on Monday morning and they would arrange something.
-Well, the family just put five children’s worth of toys into four bags.
+Well, the family just put six children’s worth of toys into five bags.
 If they were all little kids, you could do it as so much was only three points or less and Katy said they rummaged through the Barbie table and found one for one point.
 What a steal!
 Also, since they were one of the last families to go through, they got more clothes in the gym.

 That family got through and Katy and Nazyia were the last two Gamma Girls back in the lobby.